 The presence of your camera is a strong deterrent against passing too close or other reckless acts that could endanger a cyclist.
 No one wants to be caught on film breaking the law, especially when the cyclist would be within their rights to pass the footage on to the police.
 Many specially designed cameras for cyclists fit onto the helmet or the bike's handlebars.
 However, other surveillance cameras may also be useful, depending on how compact and suitable they are for use on the move.

 Keeping your bike safe at home

 As well as keeping drivers in line with body-worn cameras on the roads and keeping your bike safe when it's not in use.
 If you cant keep your bike behind closed doors, outdoor surveillance cameras can keep a close eye on it when it's locked up outside your property.
 You can check in on it using your smartphone whenever you like or choose motion-activated cameras which send you an alert when motion is detected.

 This kind of protection may seem excessive, but good quality bikes are far from cheap, and those with a collection of branded, vintage or specialist bikes and no space to store them indoors will want to do all they can to keep their bikes safe.

 Tracking a stolen bike

-Knowing exactly where a bike is at any given time can also be good news for parents.
-The ability to check in to make sure your child hasnt strayed too far on a bike ride, or see that theyre on the way home when curfew is approaching, can be hugely reassuring.
+Knowing where a bike is at any given time can also be good news for parents.
+The ability to check in to ensure your child hasn't strayed too far on a bike ride, or see that they're on the way home when the curfew is approaching, can be hugely reassuring.